 - Far less paperwork for you to handle

-- Can I port my Buy to Let mortgage?
+- Can I port my Buy-to-Let mortgage?

-- Can I get a Buy to Let mortgage with bad credit?
+- Can I get a Buy-to-Let mortgage with bad credit?

-- Can foreign nationals get a Buy to Let mortgage?
+- Can foreign nationals get a Buy-to-Let mortgage?

-- Can an expat get a Buy to Let mortgage?
+- Can an expat get a Buy-to-Let mortgage?

-- Can I get a Buy to Let mortgage on a new-build property?
+- Can I get a Buy-to-Let mortgage on a new-build property?

-- Do I pay more Stamp Duty when buying a Buy to Let property?
+- Do I pay more Stamp Duty when buying a Buy-to-Let property?

-- How many Buy to Let properties can I have?
+- How many Buy-to-Let properties can I have?

-- What is a regulated Buy to Let mortgage?
+- What is a regulated Buy-to-Let mortgage?

-If you have a poor credit history, then the idea of joining the thousands of people who own a Buy to Let property as an investment for the future and a new source of income may seem like a pipe dream.
-Fortunately, however, there are specialist lenders in the market who are prepared to lend to those potential investors with a bad credit record.
+There are specialist lenders in the market who are prepared to lend to those potential investors with a bad credit record.
 Adverse credit events that will need to be considered are:

 - CCJs (County Court Judgements)